FlowFuse/website/src/blog/2024/11/why-pub-sub-in-uns.md

 This decoupling of systems improves resilience, meaning that your factory can continue running smoothly even if individual components experience issues.

+While the broker is a critical part of the Pub-Sub system and can also go down, this risk can be mitigated.
+Strategies such as high-availability brokers, failover mechanisms, and clustered deployments can be implemented to prevent downtime and ensure uninterrupted data flow.

 ### Taking Action

 As we've discussed, the Pub/Sub model is a game-changer for Unified Namespace architectures in the manufacturing industry.
 One of the most widely adopted protocols for implementing Pub/Sub is MQTT (Message Queuing Telemetry Transport).
 MQTT is known for its simplicity, efficiency, and low-bandwidth requirements, making it an ideal choice for Industrial applications.

 To help you leverage the power of MQTT in your manufacturing operations along with Node-RED, Flowfuse offers a robust MQTT broker service.
-Now, Flowfuse will not only help you build, scale, and manage Node-RED solutions, collaborate across teams, and manage edge devices, but it will also simplify your integration of IoT data streams into your Unified Namespace.
-For more information on how our FlowFuse MQTT broker Service, read our [MQTT Broker Service announcement](/blog/2024/10/announcement-mqtt-broker/).
+Now, Flowfuse will not only help you build, scale, and manage Node-RED solutions, collaborate across teams, and manage edge devices, but it will also simplify your integration of IIoT data streams into your Unified Namespace.
+For more information on how our FlowFuse MQTT broker Service, read our [MQTT Broker Service Announcement](/blog/2024/10/announcement-mqtt-broker/).

-[Sign Up](https://app.flowfuse.com/account/create) now to streamline your IIoT operations from centralized place.
+[Sign Up](https://app.flowfuse.com/account/create) now to streamline your IIoT operations from a centralized place.

 ## Conclusion